 Front Seating Position

 One of the biggest benefits of driving an SUV is its higher seating position.
-This gives you a better look at the road and the traffic ahead of you.
+This gives you a better look at the road and the traffic ahead.
 But not all SUVs are created equal in this area.
 When test driving, always adjust the seat to a position that gives you a high seating position without pulling your legs or hands too far from the pedals and steering wheel.
 This is the sign of a well-designed front seating position.

 Powertrain and Capability